brefphp/bref/docs/runtimes/function.md

 $result = json_decode($result->get('Payload')->getContents(), true);
 ```

-Alternatively, you can achieve the same result with the lighter [AsyncAws Lambda](https://github.com/async-aws/lambda) package.
+> A lighter alternative to the official AWS PHP SDK is the [AsyncAws Lambda](https://async-aws.com/clients/lambda.html) package.

 ### From other AWS services